hacxy/nvim/README.md

 # neovim configuration

-this is my neovim configuration
+This is my neovim configuration for macos.

 # Prerequisites